firebolt-db/firebolt-db.github.io/docs/getting-started.md

 ---
 # Getting started tutorial
 {:.no_toc}
-This tutorial teaches you how to create a database, ingest a sample dataset from Amazon S3 into Firebolt, and run fundamenatl analytics queries over the data.
+This tutorial teaches you how to create a database, ingest a sample dataset from Amazon S3 into Firebolt, and run fundamental analytics queries over the data.
 To perform this tutorial, you need an active Firebolt account.
 Send email to `hello@firebolt.io` to create one.

 1. Topic toC
 {:toc}